Things to Do in Uruguay in June

 What should I pack for Uruguay in June?

-What events happen in Uruguay in June?
+Does it snow in Uruguay in June?

-Are beaches open in Uruguay in June?
+Are the beaches open in Uruguay in June?

 How much does accommodation cost in Uruguay in June?